5 Brilliant Techniques to Help ESL Students Thread Through Writing

 How to implement it:

 Nitty gritty time.
 What does this look like in the classroom?
 As is often the case, teaching the new skill in isolation is the first step.
-Show your students how to use a particular piece of punctuation, give examples from printed material, whether the Internet, or the of the old-fashioned print variety.
+Show your students how to use a particular piece of punctuation, give examples from printed material, whether the Internet, or the old-fashioned print variety.

 Then, have students generate their own sentences based on this modeling.
-After they have successfully looked at several different punctuation marks and applied them successfully, write a sentence on the board and see how many different ways they can punctuate the sentence and still have it make sense.
+After they have successfully looked at several different punctuation marks and applied them correctly, write a sentence on the board and see how many different ways they can punctuate the sentence and still have it make sense.

 This can be great fun for students, especially in a group.
 The longer the sentence, the more variability in answers available.
 Often the results are very funny!